Jungle Trekking in Khao Yai National Park

-- Best option: Hire a motorcycle in Pak Chong and ride though the Khao Yai National Park.
+- Best option: Hire a motorcycle in Pak Chong and ride through the Khao Yai National Park.
 Motorcycles are quite easy to rent from guesthouses and generally cost 150 THB per day + fuel costs.

 - Book a pre-organised tour.
 These are also available through local guesthouses in the Pak Chong area and small tour operators/agencies.
-However a pre-organized tour may not take you to the exact off the beaten trails that you want.
+However, a pre-organized tour may not take you to the exact off the beaten trails that you want.

-Resorts near to Khao Yai National Park
+Resorts Near Khao Yai

 The following resorts are located on the northern end of Khao Yai National Park either in Pak Chong or near to the north entrance gate.
 Prices are for a room (i.e. 2 people).